khakhalin/carsharing101/02_relocations.md

 The results from a relocation model (script `02relos_02ring` with `few_stations` scenario) are shown in the figure below.
 Here all model parameters were exactly the same as in the corresponding model from Chapter 1 (5 stations with demand linearly decreasing from 0.5 to 0.1;, 20 cars), but this time around we perform a relocation at every 20th tick.
 We can see the cars are no longer distributed uniformly (the right panel below is no longer flat), as cars from low demand stations are regularly relocated to high-demand stations!

+🔥 Add figure title

+🔥 Change labels to: Demand at a location, Number of cars at a location

+🔥 Make figure font larger.
+In general, copy design from 01_natural_behavior, to them look like sisters

 ![alt text](figures/02relos_02stations_01ncars_few_stations.svg "alt text")

 Unfortunately for our model, in this case relocations don't really increase the profits, as we have too many cars in the system (see the figure below; it assumes 20 trips/day from the hottest zone in the model, 5 €/trip in CM1, and 20 €/day as the car cost). 🔥🔥🔥 _Describe what we are supposed to see on this figure_ The way the code is written, at any given moment at best 5 cars may be "used", and no car is rented for longer than one tick of time (all trips are instantaneous), but we have 20 cars in total, meaning that 15 out of 20 cars are always idling.
 Which is why in this run of a model, even highest-demand zones are almost never profitable.
 To make relocations count, we need to raise the stakes of each relocation, and either change the distribution of demand values, or reduce the fleet (lower the DFR), or both.

+🔥 Copy figure design from natural behavior: 1) First CM1 and CM2 as functions of demand, then 2) CM1 and CM2 as functions of DFR.

+🔥 Add figure title

 ![Stations model with unprofitable relocations](figures/02relos_02stations_02financials_few_stations.svg)

 Let's change the model, to make sure that some of the stations are really bad, so that cars could really "get stuck" there (we'll give them ~10 times lower demand, compared to "good stations"), and also that there are not enough "cars" to cover all the stations.
 The figure below corresponds to 10 stations, half of them with demand of about 0.4, half of them with demand of about 0.03, and only 5 cars to serve the city; a relocation is performed every 20th tick (see `02relos_02ring` script for details, scenario `suburbs`).
 We can infer from the left plot that relocations were used to move cars from bad (low demand) stations to good ones, maintaining a DFR of about 20% at bad stations, and about 55% at good stations.
 The bad stations remain unprofitable, but not as unprofitable as they wold have been with the uniform distribution of fleet. in the absence of relocations!

-🔥🔥🔥🔥🔥🔥 Make these 10 stations cover a range of demands; having only two clouds is super-confusing.
+🔥🔥🔥🔥🔥🔥 Make stations cover a range of demands; having only two clouds is super-confusing.
+Change the model in whatever ways necessary.
 Change the figure, and change the description.

 ![Stations model, profitable relocations](figures/02relos_02stations_02financials_suburbs.svg)

+🔥 The cost/CM1 figure is cool, but too new and complicated.
+It can be introduced as a separate type of a visualization, but with a separate paragraph explaining it.
+Or maybe skip algotether.
+Try it for this experiment, and only if it's particularly cool, include it, otherwise skip.

 🔥 DFR vs demand?

-🔥 An aside on how carsharing cannot replace public transit, and should never be positioned as such, because we fundamentally depend on cars being a cherry on top, a preferred, but not the only means of transportation.
-By nature of statistics above, we cannot guarantee both a good service (availability), a good price, and a good coverage.
-To guarantee a good service and a good price we would have to limit our offerings only to high-demand areas of the city, essentially becoming a fancy "Drive-it-yourself" shuttle between a few fixed points in space, which is not that interesting.
-We can still offer a good price and a wide coverage of "hotter" and "cooler" locations, as in simulations above, if we allow ourselves to drop DFR at weaker... _or long-term rentals without releasing the car, which guarantees a trip, but is expensive_ ??????????? 🔥🔥  _Is it even true? is it worth to say it?
-How to phrase it?
-Think again later...._ 🔥 🔥

-# 2.3 Optimal number of relocations
+# 2.3 Optimal relocation frequency

 From the previous figure we can see that in our model, with a constant rate of relocations of one relo per 100 rentals (every 20th tick) not all cars were removed from "really bad zones".
 Did it happen because it was actually better, from the CM1 point of view, to keep some cars there?
 Or did it happen only because we did not have enough relocation capacity to clear these stations out completely?
 Let us explore this question by running the model with _different relocation volumes_, from 1 to 200 relocations per experiment (which would correspond to a range from 2000 to 10 time ticks per relocation).
 As we want to assess resulting profitability of our "city", this time around we will also assign a fixed cost for every relocation task (20 €/relocation).

 The result of this experiment (below) shows that there is indeed an optimal volume of relocations to serve this "city": a relocation frequency at which the profits are maximized.
 (Strictly speaking we modeled CM1 profits, but as the number of cars in the city is fixed, this optimum also corresponds to optimal CM2 profits).
 With too few relocations, too many cars end up being trapped at bad zones, and thus effectively excluded from rental business.
 With too many relocations, on the other hand, too many relocations ended up being unprofitable (we moved a car to a better zone, but it didn't yield enough gain  in rental CM1 to offset the cost).

+🔥 Add figure title

 ![Stations model, optimal number of relocations](figures/02relos_02stations_03optimal_number_suburbs.svg)